Nikhila212/Fetch---Data-Analyst-Take-Home/README.md

 * **Description**: This high count suggests missing, duplicated, or invalid barcodes.
 * **Impact**: Affects inventory management, sales tracking, and recommendation systems.
 * **Resolution**: Implement barcode validation rules and remove duplicates while ensuring missing values are handled appropriately.

+#### Step 4: Data Cleaning
+The process involves handling missing values, removing duplicates, managing inconsistent data types, detecting and removing outliers, addressing potential anomalies, and saving the cleaned data to CSV files.
+Below is an outline of the steps followed during the data cleaning process.

+**Overview**
+The data cleaning process is essential for ensuring that datasets are accurate, consistent, and ready for analysis.
+The following datasets are handled in this script:
+* users_df – Contains user details, including demographic information.
+* transaction_df – Contains transaction records, including dates, quantities, and sale amounts.
+* products_df – Contains product details, including categories and barcodes.

+**Steps**

+**1. Handling Missing Values**
+**Users**:
+* Missing birth dates are filled with the median year as a placeholder, ensuring consistency in the dataset.
+The BIRTH_DATE column is populated with a date of format YYYY-01-01.

+**Transactions**:
+* Missing PURCHASE_DATE and SCAN_DATE are filled with the most frequent (mode) date in each column, ensuring that these essential dates are present for analysis.
+* The FINAL_QUANTITY column, which contains numeric values, has any non-numeric entries converted to NaN.
+Missing numeric values in FINAL_QUANTITY and FINAL_SALE are filled with the respective column's median.
+* Missing barcodes in the BARCODE column are replaced with the most frequent barcode value.

+**Products**:
+* Missing barcodes in the BARCODE column are replaced with the most frequent barcode value.

+**2. Removing Duplicates**

+* In the transaction_df, duplicate entries based on the BARCODE are removed, retaining the first occurrence.
+* In the products_df, duplicates are removed based on a combination of columns: CATEGORY_1, CATEGORY_2, CATEGORY_3, CATEGORY_4, MANUFACTURER, BRAND, and BARCODE.
+The first occurrence is kept.

+**3. Handling Inconsistent Data Types**
+**Users**:
+* The BIRTH_DATE and CREATED_DATE columns are converted to the appropriate datetime format.

+**Transactions**:
+* Columns such as RECEIPT_ID and BARCODE are converted to string format.
+* Date columns PURCHASE_DATE and SCAN_DATE are converted to datetime format.
+* Numeric columns FINAL_QUANTITY and FINAL_SALE are converted to appropriate numeric types.

+**Products**:
+* The BARCODE column is converted to string format to maintain consistency.

+**4. Handling Outliers**

+The FINAL_SALE column in the transaction_df is analyzed for outliers using the Interquartile Range (IQR) method.
+Values outside the range defined by 1.5 times the IQR above the third quartile or below the first quartile are considered outliers and removed from the dataset.

+**5. Handling Potential Anomalies**

+**Gender Data:**
+* Gender anomalies are addressed by standardizing various non-binary and undefined gender categories (e.g., 'non-binary', 'prefer_not_to_say') into the value OTHER.
+* All gender values are converted to lowercase to ensure case consistency.
+* Missing gender values are filled with UNKNOWN.

+**Date and Barcode Anomalies:**
+* Both SCAN_DATE and PURCHASE_DATE are converted to timezone-naive datetime format to ensure consistency.
+* Entries where the SCAN_DATE is earlier than the PURCHASE_DATE are removed.
+* Transactions with missing or invalid barcodes are removed from the dataset.

+**Product Barcode Anomalies:**
+* Products with missing or invalid barcodes are removed from the dataset.

+**6. Saving Cleaned Data**
+The cleaned data is saved to the following CSV files:
+* CLEANED_USER_TAKEHOME.csv: Contains the cleaned user data.
+* CLEANED_TRANSACTION_TAKEHOME.csv: Contains the cleaned transaction data.
+* CLEANED_PRODUCTS_TAKEHOME.csv: Contains the cleaned product data.

+These files are saved to the specified path for further analysis or reporting.